kush-03/Donation-Portal/README.md

 DashBoard- This is the Main Portal where user can Donate certain amount.He can Read About the organization and get connected.

 DataBase - SQL
 FrontEnd- HTML, CSS
-Backend - Java Script
+Backend - Java Script,PHP